 Active Watches and Warnings

-The National Weather Service has issued a flood warning for Tuesday May 30 through Saturday June 3rd and could be extended.
-Read the entire text here.
+The National Weather Service has issued a flood WARNING Read the entire text here.

 Updates from the National Weather Service

 Brian McInerney, the National Weather Service Hydrologist, will be providing Logan City with weekly updates regarding flows of the Logan River.
 Please follow the links below to see these updates.

 Logan River Flow Update May 11,2017

 The City has worked with home owners to stake flood levels along the Logan River from First Dam to 1000 West.
 These stakes will assist property owners in evaluating how to deal with possible flooding.
 We will continue to update this website with current information.

 Please exercise extreme caution around water as the rivers are fast flowing, freezing cold, and extremely dangerous.